 Moral Rights has the meaning given under the Copyright Act 1968 (Cth).

 Payment Date means, for an Invoice, the date which is days after the date of an Invoice, or such other date as the Licensor may agree in writing.

-Purpose means the preparation by an Authorised Person of an e-YPP for an individual Client to assist the Licensee to deliver mental health support services to the Client.
+Purpose means the preparation by an Authorised Person of a TAR3 Plan for an individual Client to assist the Licensee to deliver mental health support services to the Client.